flaturtha/NOS/_posts/2016-08-16-the-detective.md

 >Sherlock Holmes sniffed sardonically.

->&quot;Lecoq was a miserable bungler/1 he said, in an angry voice; &quot;he had only one thing to recommend him, and that was his energy.
+>&quot;Lecoq was a miserable bungler,&quot; he said, in an angry voice; &quot;he had only one thing to recommend him, and that was his energy.
 That book made me positively ill.

->The question was how to identify an unknown prisoner.
+The question was how to identify an unknown prisoner.
 I could have done it in twenty-four hours.
 Lecoq took six months or so.
 It might be made a text-book for detectives to teach them what to avoid.&quot;

 But Dupin himself speaks with equal contempt of his predecessor in the profession.
 He says: